 o Prices reflect standard solid or metallic automotive paint.
 For other paint see below.

 ~ SPECIAL FINISHES ~

 ~ DECALS ~Please leave the decals to us.
 Many of the decals that are available from web-based auction sites are of an inferior quality, or are "New Old Stock", which for decals is usually not a good thing.
 Many are also color printed on vinyl, and when applied to the bike, are so thick they leave an edge that you can see and feel.
 We have access to decals that are not available to the general public, but only recognized bicycle frame painters.
 They are a very high quality dry-application decal.
-In most cases, you won't save any money by getting them yourself, as our cost is usually equal to or less then web-based auction sites.
+In most cases the order includes only one set.
+If a decal spoils when installng them You'll have to purchase another set.
 If you have your own decals and still want us to use, please contact us first.

 * Tubing decal (when available) - $9-25.00

 * Custom decals and paint masks - price upon request.